cue-lang/cuelang.org/hugo/content/en/docs/reference/cli/cue-mod/index.md

-  get         add and upgrade module dependencies init        initialize new module in current directory publish     publish the current module to a registry tidy        download and tidy module dependencies
+  get         add and upgrade module dependencies init        initialize new module in current directory publish     publish the current module to a registry resolve     Show how a module path resolves to a registry tidy        download and tidy module dependencies

 Global Flags: